 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

 The key to making the most of the best travel credit cards is always weighing the benefits of the card versus the annual fee.
 Most credit cards are worth the annual fee for at least the first year, because they generally come with a hefty sign-up bonus.

-For example, the Marriott Bonvoy Boundless™ Credit Card comes with a $95 annual fee, but it also comes with a hefty 75,000 Marriott point bonus after spending $3,000 on purchases in your first three months from account opening.
-Plus, the Marriott Bonvoy Boundless benefits and perks can save you a ton of money and give you peace of mind when you travel.
+For a limited time, the Marriott Bonvoy Boundless™ Credit Card is offering a generous 100,000-point bonus after spending $5,000 on purchases in your first three months from account opening.
+And although it does have a $95 annual fee, the Marriott Bonvoy Boundless benefits and perks can save you a ton of money and give you peace of mind when you travel.

-So is the Marriott Bonvoy Boundless annual fee worth it?
+Is the Chase Marriott Bonvoy Boundless card annual fee worth it?

-The Marriott Bonvoy Boundless comes with 75,000 Marriott points after completing the minimum spend of $3,000 on purchases in the first three months of opening your account.
-After the $3,000 in spending, you will have a minimum of 81,000 Marriott points, which is enough for multiple nights at many Marriott hotels.
-But what about AFTER you’ve spent your points?
+For a limited time, the Marriott Bonvoy Boundless comes with 100,000 Marriott points after completing the minimum spend of $5,000 on purchases in the first three months of opening your account.
+After the $5,000 in spending, you will have a minimum of 105,000 Marriott points, which is enough for multiple nights at many Marriott hotels.
+But what about after you’ve spent your points?

 First, you will earn automatic Silver Marriott Bonvoy Elite Status just for having the card.
 This includes the following perks:

 - 10% bonus base points at Marriott hotels

 - Late checkout (based on availability)